measurement-kit/measurement-kit/include/measurement_kit/README.md

 Measurement Kit exposes a simple C like API suitable to be used via [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).

+_As of v0.9.0, this API is still to be considered experimental.
+We will most likely change names from `mk_task_foo` to `mk_nettest_foo`.
+See also PR #1640 where we discussed these changes._

 We also implemented the following higher-level, easier-to-use APIs on top of this basic C-like FFI-friendly API: